 If you’re experiencing any of these issues, it’s time to consider scaling your server infrastructure.

-When it comes to scaling your server infrastructure, there are two primary approaches: vertical scaling and horizontal scaling.
-Each has its own advantages and use cases.
+When it comes to scaling, there are two primary approaches: vertical scaling and horizontal scaling.
+Each has its own advantages and use cases, so understanding the difference is crucial.

 Vertical scaling involves upgrading your existing server by adding more resources, such as CPU, RAM, or storage.
 This approach is straightforward and often requires minimal changes to your application.